Moulsford School, Moulsford

 Not for: The relatively small pupil numbers means the orchestral capacity will be less impressive than that of a larger school so if your child has extraordinary instrumental ability it’s worth bearing that in mind, though learners and middlers will be fine.
 Vehemently non-competitive kids may not enjoy the give-it-a-go attitude at Moulsford.

 Dare to disagree?
 Don’t take my word for it!
-Have a look for yourself at the Open Day on Fri 8 Feb 2019, or book an individual tour with the Headmaster during term-time throughout the year.
+Have a look for yourself at the Open Day on Fri 17 May 2019, or book an individual tour with the Headmaster during term-time throughout the year.
+In the meantime you can get the official promo flavour of the school here or contact the school’s new Registrar Jill Morrin for further info firstname.lastname@example.org.

 Moulsford School, Moulsford-on-Thames, Oxfordshire, OX10 9HR.
 Tel: 01491 651438. moulsford.com